Drink in My Hand: Critical reception

 Billy Dukes of Taste of Country gave the song four and a half stars out of five, writing that it is "rowdy and fun" and "should easily become the most successful song of the singer’s three album career."
 Matt Bjorke of Roughstock gave the song four and a half stars of five, calling it "downright perfect as the theme song to a fun weekend" and adding that it "truly feels like a monster hit."
 Dan Milliken, reviewing the song for Country Universe, gave it a B−, saying that it is "just a radio hit [with] no higher aspiration than to be a slightly cooler version of 'All About Tonight'."

 Music video

 The music video was directed by Peter Zavadil and premiered in September 2011.
 It shows Eric at a concert, as well as various close-ups.
 It was filmed using a grainy-style technique, so the video is fast and somewhat blurry.

 Commercial performance

 "Drink in My Hand" debuted at number 57 on the U.S. Billboard Hot Country Songs chart for the week of August 27, 2011.
-As of April 2014, the song has sold 1,191,000 digital copies in the US.
+As of April 2014, the song has sold 1,191,000 digital copies in the US and was certified 5× platinum by the RIAA on October 30, 2024.